jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ##### Output by Reference

 < Referencing a created parameter.
 You don’t keep the object of it then (that should have been formulated differently).
 Actually something else should be done for that.
 I do want to keep it.
 But not by changing breaking the chain methodology.
-I have to rest. >
+I might rest. >

 The procedure output method above is hardly used ever used.
 That’s because you can’t really tell if the target object might keep existing, unless you’ve defined the object yourself.
 Therefore, using output other than state output is usually done by passing a reference to an existing object to the procedure.